Skip to main content

 The Two-Speed Economy Nobody Wants to Talk About

-Here is an awkward truth about Singapore's AI revolution: most employees are already using it, but most companies have not figured out how to make it stick.
+Here's an awkward truth about Singapore's AI revolution: most employees are already using it, but most companies haven't figured out how to make it stick.
 A new McKinsey-EDB report found that 56% of Singapore companies are scaling AI, well above the Southeast Asian average of 38%.
-Impressive, until you look at who is actually doing the scaling.
+Impressive, until you look at who's actually doing the scaling.

 Large enterprises are racing ahead.
 Small and medium enterprises, which make up 99% of Singapore's businesses and employ two-thirds of its workforce, are largely watching from the sidelines.
-The gap is not closing.
-It is widening.
+As we've seen in broader regional adoption patterns, the gap isn't closing.
+It's widening.

 By The Numbers